premanandc/ai-assisted-coding-presentation/presentation.md

 <!--
 NOTES:
-Explain why “more context” isn’t automatically better:
+Explain why "more context" isn't automatically better:

 - Models have a limited window and attention.
 - Irrelevant code dilutes important code.
 - Prompts become slower and less accurate.

+Important distinction:
+This anti-pattern is about MANUAL context selection—when YOU choose what to include.
+Many modern AI coding tools (Claude Code, Cursor, etc.) auto-select context using embeddings and codebase analysis.
+That's usually fine—the tools are designed to pull relevant files.

+The trap is when YOU manually add files "just in case":
+- Copying 20 files into a chat window
+- Pasting entire modules when only one function matters
+- Including tangentially related code "for background"

-Practical tip:
+Practical tips:
+- Trust tool-based context selection (but spot-check that it grabbed the right files)
-- Only include the files actually touched by the change.
+- When manually adding context: only include files actually touched by the change
-- If unsure what’s relevant, first ask: “Which files matter for X?” then start a new, clean thread.
+- If unsure what's relevant, first ask: "Which files matter for X?" then start a new, clean thread with just those

 Analogy:
-“It’s like answering a simple question while someone hands you their entire filing cabinet.”
+"It's like answering a simple question while someone hands you their entire filing cabinet."
 -->

 ---